-- a) Individual's employer receives Industry research funding and the individual is directly involved. - b) Individual is a direct employee or paid consultant to Industry. - c) Individual is a recipient of other Industry benefits, such as travel. - d) Individual is a participant in a speaker's bureau sponsored by Industry.
+- a) Individual's employer receives Industry research funding and the individual is a Principal Investigator. - b) Individual is a direct employee or paid consultant to Industry. - c) Individual is a recipient of other Industry benefits, such as travel. - d) Individual is a participant in a speaker's bureau sponsored by Industry. - e) Individual is a member of an Industry advisory board or an instructor/speaker at a CME sponsored by Industry. - f) Individual is a stockholder/investor of an Industry company or inventor of a diabetes-related product. - g) Individual is an employee, partner, or owner of a company providing goods or services to Industry, and the individual is directly involved.